scriptPilot/google-calendar-cleanup/README.md

 Remove the Google Apps Script project.
 This will also remove all triggers.

 ## Details

+### Recurring Events
-- **Recurring Events:** Recurring events are expanded into individual sessions, meaning past sessions are safely deleted without affecting future sessions.
+Recurring events are expanded into individual sessions, meaning past sessions are safely deleted without affecting future sessions.

+### Event Trimming
-- **Event Trimming:** Events that start before but end after the cutoff date are not deleted.
+Events that start before but end after the cutoff date are not deleted.
 Instead, their start time is trimmed to the cutoff date, ensuring a clean past calendar.

 ## Support
 Feel free to open an [issue](https://github.com/scriptPilot/google-calendar-cleanup/issues) for bugs, feature requests or any other question.